Kodagrux/Leap2Arduino2Tx/README.md

-### This program is still in development and has not been tested yet (should be done by the end of May); this text will be removed when it has - 24/04/15

 ## Leap2Arduino2Tx
 **Leap2Artudino2Tx** is makes it possible to send commands (yaw, pitch, roll, throttle) from the [Leap Motion](https://www.leapmotion.com/), via a Python-program, via an Arduino, to a R/C Transmitter.